fglock/Perlito/README-perlito5-Java.md

       - also no: "do FILE", "require" (because these depend on eval-string)

   - runtime error messages do not include the line number in the Perl code
+      - also caller() is only partially implemented

+  - no "goto LABEL"
+      - "goto &code" works, bit it doesn't do a tail-call

+  - file permissions for setuid, setgid, and sticky bit are not implemented

   - any other differences are not-yet-implemented or bugs.